 August, 2017 New publication: Read "Antipsychotic Use With and Without Comorbid Psychiatric Diagnosis Among Adults with Intellectual and Developmental Disabilities."

 June, 2017 New publications: Read "Applying a general measure of frailty to assess the aging-related needs of adults with intellectual and developmental disabilities."

 March, 2017 New publication: Read "Health profiles and associated service use among adults with HIV and intellectual and developmental disabilities."

 Stay in the loop by subscribing to our newsletter, H-CARDD Connects, click here to sign up!

 We developed two toolkits to assist clinicians and primary care and emergency care providers to improve their practices with patients with developmental disabilities.
 These toolkits include clinician tip sheets, patient handouts, information on local resources, and step by step instructions on how to implement changes.
-Please download a copy or contact us at firstname.lastname@example.org for more information.
+Download a copy or contact us at email@example.com for more information.

 In the health care resources section of this website you will find more tools and information for people with developmental disabilities and caregivers, as well as clinicians and service providers.
-These tools will help communicating important information in a health care setting.
+These tools can help communicating important information in a health care setting.
 They also include information about health and developmental disabilities, and provide best practice tips for health care providers.